MarcusT96/BankOfSmiles/README.md

 ## Running the Application

 1. Ensure both the frontend and backend servers are running.
+A tip is to use a split terminal to run both servers.
 2. Open a web browser and navigate to `http://localhost:5173` (or the port specified by your Vite server).
 3. You should see the Bank of Smiles landing page.
 Click "Start Smiling Now!" to begin.
 4. On the login page, allow camera access when prompted.